Richienb/ROS-Quick-Scan/README.md

 # ROS QuickScan
 An easy tool to scan files.
-First released October 2017.
+First released in October 2017.

 ROS QuickScan is a tool for checking single files against a list of hashes provided by [VirusShare Hashes](https://github.com/Richienb/virusshare-hashes).